kpradeep12/code-blogger/_posts/2021-10-07-common-workflows-in-git-for-developers.md

 In this article we will look at some common Git workflows.

+* Connect local repo to Github repository
 * Check if any new changes in remote
 {:toc}

+### Connect local repo to Github repository

+At a later point, you might want to connect the local repo with the Github repository.
+To do that, initiate the git project and sync it by following the below commands.

+{% highlight bash%}
+#initiate git project in loca repo
+git init .

+#Add remote repo
+git remote add origin https://github.com/<user>/repo.git

+#pull changes from remote
+git pull origin master
+{% endhighlight %}

 ### Check if any new changes in remote